mscaudill/neuroGit/README.md

 - Tagging of neuron type
 - Fluoresence calculations with neuropil subtraction
 - Support for separating calculations of optogenetic and control trials
+- Supports seperating trials based on behavior and physiology from hardware signals

-After regions of interest have been drawn the analyzer returns the core data structure used in all analysis--the signalMap.
-This is a map container object that holds all the stimulus information and the signals for each individual roi.
+CaImg utilizes Matlab's abstract map container object to store  all the stimulus information and the signals for each individual roi.
 This container object makes it easy to carry out further calculations on the fluoresence signals from each roi.
 The package includes numerous scripts that demonstrate the interaction with the signal map object.
-This package is free to use under a public license.
-If used, please cite this repository.

 **Intrinsic Imaging**